Humboldt Bay Nuclear Power Plant

-The Humboldt Bay Power Plant, Unit 3 was a 63 MWe nuclear boiling water reactor, owned by Pacific Gas and Electric Company that operated from August 1963 to July 1976 just south of Eureka, California.
+The Humboldt Bay Power Plant, Unit 3 was a 63 MWe nuclear boiling water reactor, owned by Pacific Gas and Electric Company that operated from August 1963 to July 1976 just south of Eureka, California, in an area referred to as King Salmon and Fields Landing.

 History

 On Monday, January 23, 1961, Pacific Gas and Electric held a luncheon to invite the community to observe the start of the major construction of the nuclear unit.
+Once completed, the plant had cost $65 million to build and was commissioned in August 1963.

+"According to federal documents, in July of 1970, an operator error caused a sudden loss of power to the cooling water, prompting the water level above the active fuel to plummet to just over 6 inches.
+The normal water level was 9 feet above fuel."
+Radioactive steam was vented into the building but not into the environment, according to PG&E at the time.
+The fuel rods were damaged but not "severely," according to Nuclear Regulatory Commission reports.

-It was shut down for refueling and seismic upgrades in July 1976, which dragged on due to changing requirements.
+The plant was shut down for refueling and seismic upgrades in July 1976, which dragged on due to changing requirements.
 Concern about previously undiscovered seismic faults combined with more stringent requirements required after the Three Mile Island accident rendered the small plant unprofitable if restarted.

 Missing fuel rods

-In 2004 Pacific Gas and Electric announced that three nuclear fuel rods were unaccounted for due to conflicting records of their location.
-The fuel rods were never accounted for, though PG&E investigators believed at the time that they were still onsite in the spent fuel storage pool.
+In 2004, Pacific Gas and Electric announced that three nuclear fuel rods were unaccounted for due to conflicting records of their location.
+The fuel rods were never accounted for, though PG&E investigators believed at the time that they were onsite in the spent fuel storage pool.
 The investigation is believed to have cost one million dollars.

+Shut down

+The Humboldt Bay Nuclear Power Plant was shut down in 1976 in part because "seismologists found it was built practically on top of the Little Salmon earthquake fault.
+Its design was not nearly strong enough to be retrofitted against potential shaking and if an earthquake broke open any critical part of the plant, the results could have been catastrophic."

+Unit 3 was permanently shutdown on 2 July 1976.

 Decommissioning

-Unit 3 was permanently shutdown on 2 July 1976.
 PG&E announced plans to shutter the plant in 1983, and it was then placed in SAFSTOR inactive status in 1988.